FOLLOW US

 If you are planning to drive in Uzbekistan, see information on driving abroad.

-Foreigners can drive their own car into Uzbekistan without paying import duties and taxes for up to 90 days per calendar year.
-You’ll need to have your vehicle registration document and insurance that covers Uzbekistan, and will have to declare the car at the point of entry.
+Foreign nationals can drive their own car into Uzbekistan without paying import duties and taxes for up to 90 days.
+After the 90 days, daily fees will be applied.
+You must declare the car at the point of entry.
+You must carry your vehicle registration document and insurance for driving in Uzbekistan.

 You should get your licence and IDP translated into either Russian or Uzbek to make interaction with local authorities and traffic police easier.
 This is not a legal requirement.